dudintv/dudin.tv/content/articles/execution-logic-1.md

 	<viz no_response="yes">GLOBAL*MAP SET_STRING_ELEMENT Surname <ref><var>element</var>/data/surname</ref></viz>
 </forked_exec>
 ```
-We have change the global variable into the VizEngine which is in current Program channel in VizPilot ;)
+We've changed the global variable into the VizEngine which is in current Program channel in VizPilot ;)

 ## Debug Execution Logic